 The internationally-recognized ophthalmologists at Bascom Palmer LASIK and Laser Vision Center have performed refractive surgery procedures since 1980 and LASIK surgery since 1995.
-Over the years, they have participated in many of the clinical trials that led to FDA-approval of the various LASIK, SMILE, and corneal crosslinking procedures.
+Over the years, they have participated in many of the clinical trials that led to FDA-approval of the various LASIK, PRK, and corneal crosslinking procedures.

 Their expertise guides every aspect of your care and ensures the safety of your procedure.
 It’s the reason why Bascom Palmer is ranked the No. 1 eye hospital in the U.S.

 - Nearsightedness (myopia): Difficulty seeing objects at a distance, but can usually see up close

 - Farsightedness (hyperopia): Difficulty seeing clearly from up close

 - Astigmatism (blurry vision): Distorted vision, similar to looking into a wavy mirror